notinaboat/UnixIO.jl/packages/IOTraits/README.md

 ## Overview

-The IOTraits interface is built around the function `transfer(stream, buffer)`.
+The IOTraits interface is built around the function `transfer!(stream, buffer)`.
 This function transfers data between a stream and a buffer.

 Traits are used to specify the behaviour of the stream and the buffer.